frankiezeager/jekyll-now/_posts/2018-05-23-moving-to-aws-beanstalk.md

 ## Install EBS Command Line Tools
 To deploy your application, you'll need to first install the AWS Elastic Beanstalk CLI, which is different than the basic AWS CLI.
 To do this, just simply run `pip install awsebcli --upgrade --user` The `upgrade` option simply upgrade any requirements necessary, and the `user` option installs the CLI in your user folder to avoid any errors related to editing libraries.

-## Configure Application
+## Initialize Application with EBS CLI
-Navigate to your application directory (where your requirements.txt file and the application.py files live), and write `eb init` at the command line.
+Navigate to your application directory (where your requirements.txt file and the application.py files live) so you can initialize and create your application using the EBS CLI.
+You need to have it initialized as a git repository before you do this, so make sure to do that first if you haven't already.

 {% highlight bash %}
+$ eb init
 Select a default region
 1) us-east-1 : US East (N. Virginia)
 2) us-west-1 : US West (N. California)